mgius/calpoly_csc300_templates/README.md

 I would love more examples.
 Fork this repository (preferably by signing up for github and forking it that way), add your examples and send me a pull request.
 If you are opposed to that idea, I'll take git patches as well.
-Pleas test your example on vogon before submitting it, or note that it requires a newer version than vogon if it cannot compile on vogon.
+Please test your example on vogon before submitting it, or note that it requires a newer version than vogon if it cannot compile on vogon.